fejorca/placebot-vzla/README.md

 It'll keep keep drawing forever and if it can't draw anymore it's gonna wait until something breaks and fix it.

-## Testing

-LOL

-You can `npm run watch`, but that's about it.

-## Similar Projects

-Thanks to [trosh/rplace](https://github.com/trosh/rplace) to figure out how to actually read the bitmap from the server.
-I just ported that to Node.

 ## License